ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 *   Downloaded and Installed latest [Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)

-**Note**: if you are attending a Meetup/Crash Course your speaker/instructor might have additional instructions regarding the Sandbox VM image.
+**Note**: if you are attending a Meetup/Crash Course your speaker/instructor may have additional instructions regarding the Sandbox VM image.

 *   [Learning the Ropes of the Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)